Rev. Dr. Patricia Dutcher-Walls

 Current academic projects

-One theme in my current academic work is reading and research in preparation for teaching a new course next year on the book of Lamentations.
+I continue academic work related to the book of Lamentations.
 There’s exciting work being done on poetry, lament and trauma, as well as feminist interpretation of that book.
 I have ongoing interests in the study of the history of ancient Israel, including sociological approaches and continue to read in that area.
 Finally, I’m also continuing my work in helping the church engage better with Scripture, through a variety of writing projects as well as workshops and retreats in adult education initiatives on the Hebrew Bible.
 I see this work in particular as a natural extension of my vocation as an educator for the church.
 Reflecting my administrative role at VST as Dean, I also continue to work on assessment and evaluation models for theological education in order to help VST provide the best education possible for the churches we serve and the students we teach.

 What gives you hope for church?

 I’ve got a two part answer about my hope for the church.
 The first response comes from my own faith that God is constantly with the people of God as they live out their faith and serve the world.
 I find encouragement in the message of so many stories and poems of the Hebrew Bible that God will not and does not abandon us to our own devices and projects, but constantly leads us into new engagement for the healing of the world.
 My second response comes from the inspiration and energy that’s being generated through various endeavours to find new ways for communities of faith to connect with our communities and serve as God’s people.
 It’s exciting at VST to participate in educational programs that help students learn the skills in biblical, theological, missional and spiritual leadership that will help them be the kinds of pastors and initiators needed today.